zry3fr/DS-2002-F25/Activities/Activity_01_CLI.md

 <br>

 ## Part 3: Permissions & Cleanup
-1. Change the permissions of `notes.txt` so that the owner can read, write, and execute the file.
+1. Change the permissions of `notes.txt` so that the owner can read and write the file.
 ```
-chmod u+rwx notes.txt
+chmod u+rw notes.txt
 ```
 <br>